Beech straight on the pace as racing returns

 The Alveley star, 16, will be splitting his time between Thundersport GB and the British Superbike (BSB) series this year, as he looks to keep improving.

-Beech will be guesting as a wildcard this weekend with the Black Country-based Bathams Racing team, in the British Junior Supersport class, for round one of the BSB series.
+Beech will be guesting as a wildcard this weekend with the Black Country-based Bathams Racing team, in the British Junior Supersport class this weekend, for round one of the BSB series.

-"He had a decent qualification, with two classes in the one session – the GP3 Thundersport Superteens and GP2 Cup riders.
+"After a decent qualification, there were two classes in one session – the GP3 machines and the Superteen class.

-"The GP2 machines are mainly Kawasaki 300cc bikes, which are faster, especially on a straight line, than Harris' Yamaha, and win most of the British Junior Supoersport races.
+"The GP3 machines are mainly Kawasaki 300cc bikes, which are faster, especially on a straight line than Harris' Yamaha, and win most of the British Junior Supoersport races.

 "But in Thundersport, Harris races in the Superteen class on his R3, against KTMs and bikes like that, so it's better for us – basically, he's not just being passed by Kawasakis all the time."